QuTech-Delft/compute-runtime-schema/docs/active/index.md

 #### Execute

+This message requests a backend to execute a user generated circuit.
+This can only be done when the system has been initialized (in reality "locked").

-The payload for the request is:
+The `payload` for the request is:

 | Key | Type | Value |
 | --- | --- | --- |